No tour of Europe could possibly be complete without a visit to the romantic city of Paris.

 You may find it interesting to pay a visit to the famous Parisian cemetery Pere Lachaise where such celebrated people as Jim Morrison, Oscar Wilde, Honore de Balzac, Sarah Bernhardt, Chopin, Yves Montand, Edith Piaf, and many other great people are buried.

-The sheer beauty and atmosphere of Paris is so stunning, it always makes you want to come back.
+The sheer beauty and atmosphere of Paris are so stunning, it always makes you want to come back.